JavaScriptKC/workshop/labs/HTTP.md

 # Static HTTP server

+## Overview

+### Time

+30 minutes

+### Objectives

+- How to use Node Core HTTP module.
+- How to bind an HTTP server to a port.
+- How to accept HTTP requests.
+- How to respond to incoming HTTP requests.
+   - Http Status: 200 OK
+   - With content

+## Lab

 In this lab we will create an http server that responds to all requests with a simple HTML template.

 1. Create a new file named ```server.js``` in a directory of your choice.